VolodymyrChapman/Encoding-sequences-with-over-4-states/README.md

    text_to_final_CGR_coordinate.py returns only the final X and Y coordinates of an encoded message

-Both of these files follow this format:
+Both of the files follow this format:
    1) Creating ciphers by randomising a list of characters

    2) Assigning each character in a message with a point (Ln) on a radius 1 circle (x^2 + y^2 = 1).